 Finding: We inquired regarding the system of internal controls, noting that each respective mode/type of service is being reviewed by personnel independent of the preparation process.
-It was noted that review is performed on a monthly basis and again at year-end for the MBDO, CBDO, MBPT, CBPT, DRPT, DRTX and VPPT modes.
+It was noted that review is performed on a monthly basis and again at year-end for the DRPT, DRTX and VPPT modes.
+Review is performed on a yearly basis for the MBDO and MBPT modes.
 No exceptions were noted as a result of this procedure.